GerinWilde1/ProGen/README.md

 # Overview

 In this game the Cave is procedurally generated.
-You start in the middle of the middle of the cave and can explor using the directional pad.
+You start in already placed in the cave and can explor using the directional pad.
 The idea of prcedurally generated games is an interesting idea to me.
 I wanted to do the research and deep dive into how they're made to give a feeling of newness everytime.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the game being played and a walkthrough of the code.}